zedtux/gpair/README.markdown

     $ gpair new-profile durham
     This wizard will help you to create the new profile durham.

-    Your email address will be used to get the domain name and as git author email when working alone.
+    Your email address will be used when working alone as the git author email address, and also used to define the git author email address domain name when working with someone else.
     For example:
-    Given your email address is alain@example.com, when you will work alone the git author email will be alain@example.com.
+    Given your email address is alain@example.com, when you will work alone the git author email address will be alain@example.com.
 But if you are working with greg, the git author email address will be dev+greg+alain@example.com

     What is your email address for this profile? (i.e: alain@example.com) louis.wooten@durhamtownhouse.com

-    I see that your email address is composed of words.
+    The given email address is made of several words.
-    The git author email address should not be like you'll expect when working with a colleague.
+    The git author email address will not be like you'll expect when working with a colleague.
     If you are working with greg, it will be dev+greg+louis.wooten@durhamtownhouse.com.
     To fix that, you should provide me now an alias.
     For example, you should use louis to set the git author email address to dev+greg+louis@durhamtownhouse.com

-    What is your alias for this profile? (default: louis)
+    Which alias would you like for this profile? (default: louis)

     Result:
-      When you will work alone the git author email address will be louis.wooten@durhamtownhouse.com When you will work with greg the git author email address will be dev+greg+louis@durhamtownhouse.com
+      When working alone the git author email address will be louis.wooten@durhamtownhouse.com When working with greg the git author email address will be dev+greg+louis@durhamtownhouse.com

     Is this correct?
 [Yn]

     Your new profile has been registered with the alias durham.